LucasDelfino92/morrowindsharp/mw#.md

 [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782)
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.

-> Note that, unless you install Nimble Armor, there's a good chance you will come across NPCs not donning their armor in favor of their higher Unarmored skill when using this mod in tandem with BTB's Game Improvements.

 [**Beware the Sixth House (Sixth House Overhaul)**](https://www.nexusmods.com/morrowind/mods/46036)
 Makes the Sixth House, properly, the most difficult content in the game.
 Intended for use with Tribunal Rebalance and Bloodmoon Rebalance.